Common toad: Reproduction

-The males mount the females' backs, grasping them with their fore limbs under the armpits in a grip that is known as amplexus.
-The males are enthusiastic, will try to grasp fish or inanimate objects and often mount the backs of other males.
-Sometimes several toads form a heap, each male trying to grasp the female at the base.
-It is a stressful period and mortality is high among breeding toads.
-A successful male stays in amplexus for several days and, as the female lays a long, double string of small black eggs, he fertilises them with his sperm.
-As the pair wander piggyback around the shallow edges of the pond, the gelatinous egg strings, which may contain 1,500 to 6,000 eggs and be 3 to 4.5 m in length, get tangled in plant stalks.
+Males mount the females' backs and grasp under the armpits with their forelimbs in a grip known as amplexus.
+Males can be very enthusiastic and will try to grasp fish or inanimate objects, as well as mounting the backs of other males.
+Sometimes, several toads form a heap, with each male trying to grasp the female at the base.
+This is a stressful period, with high mortality rates among breeding toads.
+A successful male will stay in amplexus for several days while the female lays a long, double string of small black eggs.
+He will fertilise these with his sperm as they are laid.
+As the pair wander around the shallow edges of the pond piggyback, the gelatinous egg strings, which may contain 1,500 to 6,000 eggs and be 3 to 4.5 m in length, become entangled in plant stalks.

-The strings of eggs absorb water and swell in size, and small tadpoles hatch out after 10 days.
-At first they cling to the remains of the strings and feed on the jelly.
-They later attach themselves to the underside of the leaves of water weed before becoming free swimming.
-The tadpoles at first look similar to those of the common frog (Rana temporaria) but they are a darker colour, being blackish above and dark grey below.
-They can be distinguished from the tadpoles of other species by the fact that the mouth is the same width as the space between the eyes, and this is twice as large as the distance between the nostrils.
-Over the course of a few weeks their legs develop and their tail gradually gets reabsorbed.
-By twelve weeks of age they are miniature toads measuring about 1.5 cm long and ready to leave the pond.
+The strings of eggs absorb water and swell in size.
+Small tadpoles hatch after 10 days.
+At first, they cling to the remains of the strings, feeding on the jelly.
+They later attach themselves to the underside of the water weed leaves before becoming free-swimming.
+At first, the tadpole look similar to those of the common frog (Rana temporaria), but they are a darker colour, being blackish above and dark grey below.
+They can be distinguished from the tadpoles of other species by the fact that their mouth is the same width as the distance between their eyes, which is twice the width of the space between their nostrils.
+Over the course of a few weeks, their legs develop, and their tail gradually gets reabsorbed.
+By twelve weeks of age, they are miniature toads, measuring about 1.5 cm long and ready to leave the pond.